wazo-platform/wazo-doc/source/upgrade/15.20/jessie.rst

 *******************************

 The upgrade to XiVO 15.20 or later will take longer than usual, because the whole Debian system will be upgraded.

-The database management system (postgresql) will also be upgraded, which will upgrade the database used by XiVO.
+The database management system (postgresql) will also be upgraded from version 9.1 to version 9.4 at the same time.
+This will upgrade the database used by XiVO.
+This operation should take at most a few minutes.

 After the upgrade, the system will need to be rebooted.